To the chief Musician, A Psalm [and] Song of David.

 1 Corinthians 1:21 “For after that in the wisdom of God the world by wisdom knew not God, it pleased God by the foolishness of preaching to save them that believe.”

 Verses 6-13: That Almighty strength which sets fast the mountains and upholds the believer.
 That word which stills the stormy ocean, and speaks it into a calm, and can silence our enemies.
-How contrary whatsoever light and darkness are to each other, it is hard to say which is most welcome.
+How contrary light and darkness are to each other, it is hard to say which is most welcome.
 Does the watchman wait for the morning?
 So does the laborer earnestly desire the shades of evening.
 Some understand it of the morning and evening sacrifices.
 We are to look upon daily worship, both alone and with our families, to be the most needful of our daily occupations, the most delightful of our daily comforts.
 How much the fruitfulness of this lower part of the creation depends upon the influence of the upper, is easy to observe.
 Every good and perfect gift is from above.
 He who enriches the earth, which is filled with man’s sins, by his abundant and varied bounty, can neither want power nor will to feed the souls of his people.
 Temporal mercies to us unworthy creatures, shadow forth more important blessings.
 The rising of the Sun of righteousness, and the pouring forth of the influences of the Holy Spirit.
 That river of God, full of the waters of life and salvation, render the hard, barren, worthless hearts of sinners fruitful in every good work, and change the face of nations more than the sun and rain change the face of nature.
 Wherever the Lord passes, by his preached gospel, attended by his Holy Spirit, his paths drop fatness, and numbers are taught to rejoice in and praise him.
 They will descend upon the pastures of the wilderness, all the earth shall hear and embrace the gospel, and bring forth abundantly the fruits of righteousness which are, through Jesus Christ, to the glory of the Father.
 Manifold and marvelous, O Lord, are thy works, whether of nature or of grace; surely in loving-kindness hast thou made them all.

 Psalm 65:6 “Which by his strength setteth fast the mountains; [being] girded with power:”

-In the first creation and formation of them, when they were settled on their basis so firmly that they are rarely removed, and when they are it is something extraordinary.
+In the first creation and formation of them, when they were settled on their bases so firmly that they are rarely removed, and when they are it is something extraordinary.
 Some understand this of the Lord’s preparing the mountains with the rain of his strength, for the bringing forth of herbs and grass for the service of man and beast, and of his adorning them with trees.
 Rather the church of God is meant (see Isa.
 2:2).
 Where the same phrase is used as here; and “mountains” may signify particular churches, or indeed particular believers.
-For all that trust in the Lord are like to mountains (Psalm 125:1).
+For all that trust in the Lord are like unto mountains (Psalm 125:1).
 And these are set fast in the everlasting love of God, by which their mountain is made to stand strong; in eternal election.
 Which is the foundation of God that stands sure; in the covenant of grace, which is more immovable than hills and mountains.
 And on Christ the Rock, against whom the gates of hell can never prevail.
 And who are so established, settled, and kept by the power of God, that they cannot be removed by the most boisterous storms and winds of the world’s persecutions, Satan’s temptations, or their own sins and corruptions.

 “Being girded with power”: Not the mountains, but God himself; whose power, like himself, is infinite, and appears in the works of his hands, of nature, providence, and grace.
 The allusion is to a mighty man girded for battle; or for the performance of great undertakings.